FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.md

 Ontology annotation adds metadata to the owl file.
 It is recommended to provide `ontology IRIs`, `version IRIs`, `ontology title`, `descriptions` and `license` to support future usage and management.

-The annotation can be added either line-by-line or provided in a turtile(.ttl) file.
+The annotation can be added either line-by-line or provided in a turtle (.ttl) file.
 ```bash
 #ANNOTATE
 robot annotate --input materialized.owl \